 "My wife will receive the moiety of my wages, while I am absent, mi Lor, and therefore will have no reason to complain of being deserted.
 Complain! did I say; my wife is at present too well instructed to complain.
 She never speaks nor sits in my presence unless I give her permission.
 Am I not a Greek, and do I not know how to govern my own house?
-Engage me, mi Lor, I am a man of many capacities: a discreet valet, an excellent cook, a good groom and light rider; in a word, I am [Greek text].
+Engage me, mi Lor, I am a man of many capacities: a discreet valet, an excellent cook, a good groom and light rider; in a word, I am [Greek word which cannot be reproduced].
 What would you more?"

-I asked him his terms, which were extravagant, notwithstanding his principes d'honneur.
+I asked him his terms, which were extravagant, notwithstanding his PRINCIPES D'HONNEUR.
 I found, however, that he was willing to take one half.